kof96zip/MyWorlds/README.md

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Alpine environment using Proot.
+This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu/Alpine environment using Proot.

 ## Prerequisites